 Chris Wilson, Chair

 Chris and his wife Anne have been involved with Island Pacific School since their oldest son, Max, first came to the school for grade six in 2011.
 Max and middle son Jack are now alumni, and James is in grade 9.
 They are strong believers in what the school’s middle years program has to offer students in terms of a sense of community engagement, self, and desire for an “intentional education”.

 Chris is an intellectual property lawyer recognized in the World Trademark Reporter 1000 as a leading trademark professional.
 Chris has experience with large and small non-profit boards that he hopes will be helpful to the IPS community, including experience as Past Chair of the National Intellectual Property Section of the Canadian Bar Association, representing over 2,000 section members across Canada, and Past President of the Tunstall Bay Community Association.

 Since first reading Ted Spear’s message about the mission of IPS, my partner, Simon, and I have had the pleasure of sending all four of our kids to Island Pacific School.
-Our two oldest have now graduated and our two youngest will be entering grade 6 and grade 8 this coming year.
+Our two oldest have now graduated and our two youngest will be moving into grade 9 and grade 9 this coming year.
 I have seen firsthand how IPS excels at passing important educational skills and values to students during their middle school years and am now pleased to have the privilege of serving on the board.

 Although trained as a dentist, my background was in French literature both in undergraduate and graduate training programs at UBC.
 I have served some time on a couple of boards – the West Van Youth Band and the Adler Center in Vancouver.
 Currently, my interests center on the performing arts both in writing and performing (looking forward to my improv classes on Granville Island this fall!)